libxkbcommon 1.13.0

 1.14.0

-Release a reference on a keyboard state machine object, and possibly free it.
+Release a reference on a xkb_machine object, and possibly free it.

 Parameters